IAmNini/project-2/README.md

   }
 ```

-Rendering and returning the elements were done in the same way as our past flights, with the only difference that most of the upcoming launches did not have a image patch to render, were we face the problem that our card were missing an image.
+Rendering and returning the elements was done in the same way as our past launches, with the only difference that most of the upcoming launches did not have an image patch to render, which is where we faced the problem that our cards were missing an image.

-The solution to it is adding an image ourselfs each time that the API does not contain one, so we decided to render a Space-X logo instead.
+The solution we found was adding an image ourselves each time that the API did not provide one, so we decided to render a Space-X logo instead.

 <img src= src/images/spacexlogo.png height=50 width=50 />

 ```js
   <img className="patch-picture upcoming-patch" src={!e.links.mission_patch_small ? '../images/spacexlogo.png' : e.links.mission_patch_small} />